Photographing this year’s Ramadan festive lights at Geylang Serai and Kampong Glam.

 Kampong Glam Festive Illuminations 2022

-Cinta Cahaya Ramadan at Kampong Glam is up!
-Commencing about a week after the festive light-up at Geylang Serai and organised by One Kampong Gelam, a business association made up of volunteer stakeholders.
+Cinta Cahaya Ramadan 2022 at Kampong Glam commenced about a week after the festive light-up at Geylang Serai and is organised by One Kampong Gelam, a business association made up of volunteer stakeholders.
 The festivities are also part of the yearlong #Bagiup campaign, which celebrates the unique heritage of the historical district.

 There’s a stronger festive feel here, to be honest.
 The Walk Thru Souq features more food stalls than the bazaar at Geylang Serai.
-It lines most of Kandahar Street, some 150 m long, and has over 20 stalls.
+It lines most of Kandahar Street too, some 150 m long, and has over 20 stalls.

 Highlight of the Hari Raya Lights is also The Light of Gelam light show at Sultan Mosque.
 Happening twice each evening, this awesome art projection features mesmerising colours and dazzling Islamic geometric patterns on the Kampong Glam side of Singapore’s grandest mosque.